lino-framework/lino/docs/dev/actors.rst

 talk about *actors*.

-When we say "a globally known unique thing", then we refer to the global namespace which is currently in :data:`dd.modules`.
+When we say "a globally known unique thing", then we refer to the global namespace which is currently in :data:`rt.modules`.

 **Actors are classes, not instances** : Actors are never instantiated,